dapp-org/k-uniswap-v2/src/uniswap.act.md

 ### Burn

-The `burn` function burns all the liquidity tokens owned by the pair contract and sends a proportional amount of each token in the pair to the address specified by `to`.
+The `burn` function burns all the liquidity tokens owned by the pair contract and sends a proportional amount of each token to the address specified by `to`.
 Sending liquidity tokens to the contract and calling `burn` should happen atomically, otherwise the tokens can be withdrawn by a third-party with a call to `skim`.